-How to Make Numeric Employee Ratings Motivational
+How to Make a Numeric Employee Ratings System Work

 Numeric ratings are one of the most abused components of any measurement and assessment system.
 They make people angry, destroy fragile working relationships, make one employee judge another, and create an artificial, thoroughly uncomfortable situation for both the person rating and the person whose work is being rated.

 The wonder to me, the way most numeric rating systems are designed, is why you would expect anything different from their use.
 If an organization takes unsubstantiated, undocumented, uncommunicated, secret numbers and springs a numeric rating on employees periodically, expect the worst.

 Do numeric ratings make a contribution in the workplace?
 Done well, I believe numeric ratings can motivate excellent work performance; done poorly, numeric ratings undermine your positive work environment.
 Can you use your performance rating system as part of a process to promote a culture of organizational excellence?

 Yes, in fact, according to Dick Grote, in The Secrets of Performance Appraisal: Best Practices from the Masters, in a landmark performance-management benchmarking study conducted by the American Productivity and Quality Center (APQC) and Linkage Inc., rigorous assessments of talent and potential are helping companies make major progress in developing cultures of performance.

 In Current Legal Issues in Performance Appraisal, Stanley B. Malos, J.D., Ph.D. makes six Substantive Recommendations for Legally Sound Performance Appraisals.
 Even if legalities are not your concern, these six recommendations set the stage for what makes an appraisal rating system, for employees or non-employees, sound, and potentially - motivational.

 According to Malos, appraisal criteria:

 - should be job-related or based on job analysis;